Best Food in Europe: Must-Try Dishes Across the Continent

 Must-try dishes in Italy

-Risotto alla milanese in Milan — saffron-infused Arborio rice slowly stirred with broth and butter until creamy, golden, and luxurious.
-Bistecca alla fiorentina in Florence — a massive T-bone steak from Chianina cattle, grilled over oak, served rare, and charged by weight (€45–70/kg).
-Cicchetti in Venice — Venetian tapas: small bites at wine bars (bacari) along the canals.
-Gelato everywhere — but the best is in Florence (Vivoli, La Sorbettiera) and Rome (Fatamorgana, Giolitti).
+Risotto alla milanese in Milan, saffron-infused Arborio rice slowly stirred with broth and butter until creamy, golden, and luxurious.
+Bistecca alla fiorentina in Florence, a massive T-bone steak from Chianina cattle, grilled over oak, served rare, and charged by weight (€45-70/kg).
+Cicchetti in Venice, Venetian tapas at wine bars (bacari) along the canals.
+Gelato everywhere, but the best is in Florence (Vivoli, La Sorbettiera) and Rome (Fatamorgana, Giolitti).

-👉 Full guide: Best Food to Eat in Italy: Pizza, Pasta and Regional Specialties
+Full country guide: Best Food to Eat in Italy: Pizza, Pasta and Regional Specialties.
+City deep dive: best food in Naples, the birthplace of pizza.

 Must-try dishes in France

-Lyon is France’s gastronomic capital — bouchons (traditional bistros) serve quenelles, andouillette, salade lyonnaise, and tarte praline.
+Lyon is France’s culinary capital, bouchons (traditional bistros) serve quenelles, andouillette, salade lyonnaise, and tarte praline.
 Paris is the pastry and fine dining capital.
 Bordeaux, Burgundy, and the Loire Valley are wine country at its finest.
 Provence is olive oil, ratatouille, and lavender.
 Alsace is choucroute (sauerkraut), tarte flambée, and wine that drinks like German Riesling.

-👉 Full guide: Best Food to Eat in France: Croissants, Cheese and French Gastronomy
+Full country guide: Best Food to Eat in France: Croissants, Cheese and French Gastronomy.
+City deep dive: best food in Paris.

 Must-try dishes in Spain

-👉 Full guide: Best Food to Eat in Spain: Tapas, Paella and Other Spanish Favorites
+Full country guide: Best Food to Eat in Spain: Tapas, Paella and Other Spanish Favorites.
+City deep dive: best food in Barcelona.

 Must-try dishes in Greece

-Fresh grilled fish on the islands — sea bream, sea bass, or octopus, grilled whole over charcoal, dressed with lemon and olive oil.
-Priced by the kilo (€40–65/kg for fish).
-Spanakopita — flaky phyllo pastry filled with spinach and feta.
-Gyros — meat carved from a vertical rotisserie, wrapped in pita.
-Baklava — layers of phyllo, nuts, and honey syrup.
-Greece’s sweet traditions connect directly to Lebanese and Turkish cuisine.
+Fresh grilled fish on the islands, sea bream, sea bass, or octopus, grilled whole over charcoal, dressed with lemon and olive oil.
+Priced by the kilo (€40-65/kg for fish).
+Spanakopita, flaky phyllo pastry filled with spinach and feta.
+Gyros, meat carved from a vertical rotisserie, wrapped in pita.
+Baklava, layers of phyllo, nuts, and honey syrup.
+Greece’s sweet traditions connect directly to Turkish and broader Levantine cuisine.

-👉 Full guide: Best Food to Eat in Greece: Souvlaki, Moussaka and Mediterranean Flavors
+Full country guide: Best Food to Eat in Greece: Souvlaki, Moussaka and Mediterranean Flavors.
+City deep dive: best food in Athens.

 Must-try dishes in Portugal

-Bacalhau (salt cod) — the Portuguese have 365 recipes for bacalhau, one for every day of the year.
+Bacalhau (salt cod), the Portuguese have 365 recipes for bacalhau, one for every day of the year.
 The most famous: bacalhau à brás (shredded cod with fried potatoes and scrambled eggs), bacalhau com natas (cod in cream), and bacalhau à Gomes de Sá (layered with potatoes, onions, and olives).
-Grilled sardines — the star of Lisbon’s June festivals (Santo António).
-Francesinha in Porto — a towering sandwich of bread, ham, sausage, steak, and melted cheese, drenched in a tomato-beer sauce and served with fries.
-It’s Portugal’s answer to “what’s the most indulgent thing we can stack between two slices of bread?” €10–14.
+Grilled sardines, the star of Lisbon’s June festivals (Santo António).
+Francesinha in Porto, a towering sandwich of bread, ham, sausage, steak, and melted cheese, drenched in a tomato-beer sauce and served with fries. €10-14.

-👉 Full guide: What Food to Eat in Portugal: Must-Try Portuguese Seafood and Pastries
+Full country guide: What Food to Eat in Portugal: Must-Try Portuguese Seafood and Pastries.

 Must-try dishes in Poland

 Warsaw has the most variety; Kraków has the most atmospheric.
-The German influence is visible in Silesia; the connection to Turkish cuisine shows in pierogi’s cousin, the manti dumpling.
+The German influence is visible in Silesia, and pierogi share an ancestor with the dumpling traditions stretching east to Türkiye.

-👉 Full guide: Best Food to Eat in Poland: Pierogi, Żurek and Hearty Polish Cuisine
+Full country guide: Best Food to Eat in Poland: Pierogi, Żurek and Hearty Polish Cuisine.

 Must-try dishes in Croatia

-👉 Full guide: Best Food to Eat in Croatia: Coastal Seafood and Balkan Flavors
+Full country guide: Best Food to Eat in Croatia: Coastal Seafood and Balkan Flavors.

 Must-try dishes in Germany

-Schweinshaxe — roasted pork knuckle with crackling skin, served with sauerkraut and potato dumplings.
+Schweinshaxe, roasted pork knuckle with crackling skin, served with sauerkraut and potato dumplings.
 Bavaria’s most famous dish.
-Currywurst — sliced bratwurst doused in curried ketchup sauce, served with fries.
+Currywurst, sliced bratwurst doused in curried ketchup sauce, served with fries.
 Berlin’s most iconic street food (invented in 1949).
-Pretzel (Brezel) — the Bavarian soft pretzel: chewy, salty, and perfect with Weißbier.
-Sauerbraten — pot-roasted beef marinated in vinegar and spices for days.
+Pretzel (Brezel), the Bavarian soft pretzel: chewy, salty, and perfect with Weißbier.
+Sauerbraten, pot-roasted beef marinated in vinegar and spices for days.
 The Rhineland version uses raisins and gingerbread in the sauce.
-Käsespätzle — Swabian egg noodles baked with cheese and crispy fried onions.
-Germany’s mac and cheese, and arguably better.
+Käsespätzle, Swabian egg noodles baked with cheese and crispy fried onions.
+Germany’s mac and cheese, and quite possibly better.

-👉 Full guide: What Food to Eat in Germany: Hearty German Meals and Snacks to Discover
+Full country guide: What Food to Eat in Germany: Hearty German Meals and Snacks to Discover.

 Must-try dishes in Sweden